cassidygroenendaal/Comic-Scraper/README.md

 If you want to reset the database and start from scratch, click Delete Old Comics, then click Get New Comics.
 ## Development
-This app was developed using HTML, SASS/SCSS, JavaScript, and jQuery + AJAX.
-We also used the Ticketmaster and Google Maps APIs.
+This app was developed using Handlebars, Node, Express, MongoDB, Mongoose, Axios, and Cheerio.